-- It’s just a bad headache.
-The truth about migraines is that they are a complex neurological headache that has many more components to it than the severe headache that is most commonly associated with the condition.
-Other common migraine symptoms include nausea or vomiting, vertigo, fatigue, sensitivity to smell, sound, or light, amongst other possibilities.
+The truth about migraines is that they are a complex neurological headache that has many more components to it than the severe headache it is famous for.
+Other common symptoms include nausea or vomiting, vertigo, fatigue, sensitivity to smell, sound, or light, amongst other possibilities.

-- Only women get migraines.
 Although women do experience migraines approximately three times more often than men, migraine is definitely not female exclusive.
 Until puberty, boys and girls actually experience migraines at equal rates.
 Post-puberty, estrogen levels in women can help to account for the discrepancy towards women.
-This misconception can actually lead to under-diagnosis or misdiagnosis in men, which can present problems when looking for effective migraine care.
+This misconception can actually lead to under-diagnosis or misdiagnosis in men, which can present problems when looking for effective care.

-- Medicine works every time.
 Although many migraine sufferers are able to find a reduction in their pain with medication use, it is not a surefire option for everyone.
-Many medications prescribed for migraines are “borrowed” from other categories such as anti-seizure, anti-depressants, and high blood pressure medications, and while these might help with migraine attacks they can come along with undesired side-effects.
+Many medications for migraines are really for other categories such as anti-seizure, anti-depressants, and high blood pressure medications, and while these might help with migraine attacks, they can come along with undesired side-effects.
 In addition, taking medications too frequently for migraines can actually lead to the development of more episodes, a condition known as medication overuse headache.

-- If there’s no aura, it’s not a migraine.
-The aura phenomenon that is associated with migraines can include blurry or hazy vision, wavy lines, ringing in the ears, and experiencing sounds or smells that aren't actually there.
+The aura phenomenon of migraines can include blurry or hazy vision, wavy lines, ringing in the ears, and experiencing sounds or smells that aren't actually there.
 Less than a quarter of all migraine sufferers will experience the aura phase prior to developing the headache, making this one of the most common misconceptions about the condition.

-- Caffeine is the cause of migraines.
-Caffeine can actually help some migraine sufferers avoid or relieve some attacks.
-Caffeine is actually found in many medications used to treat headaches because of its ability to restrict excessive blood flow that can cause the throbbing sensation of a headache.
+It can actually help some migraine sufferers avoid or relieve some attacks.
+Caffeine is actually present in many medications that treat headaches.
+This ingredient has the ability to restrict excessive blood flow that can cause the throbbing sensation of a headache.
 If caffeine is a known trigger then, of course, it is best to avoid it altogether.
 Many migraine patients find that avoiding daily caffeine intake and only using it when needed can help rather than hinder.

 Upper cervical chiropractors have been caring for migraine patients for a long time and accomplishing great results.
 This is because migraines can often be linked to a misalignment of the vertebrae in the upper neck where it meets the head.
 When positioned properly, the vertebrae in your upper neck serve to:

-An upper cervical misalignment does not have to be severe (or even painful) to cause conditions within the body that can lead to the development of migraines.
+An upper cervical misalignment does not have to be severe to cause conditions that can lead to migraines.
 Upper cervical chiropractic care restores normal alignment using gentle and precise methods.
 Once correct alignment is achieved, the body is able to return to its normal function, which can lead to the reduction in both the severity and frequency of migraine episodes.